Published Nov 5, 2025

 Public Preview: Rolling out mid-November 2025; expected completion by mid-November 2025.

-General Availability (Worldwide): Rolling out late January 2026; expected completion by early February 2026.
+General Availability (Worldwide): Rolling out mid-February 2026 (previously late January); expected completion by late February 2026 (previously early February).

 How this affects your organization: